tanshunyuan/build-my-own-x/wyagit/anki.md

 - What makes a project a git repository?
   - A working tree: the directory which is being tracked
   - A `.git` folder: a child directory of the working tree which contains all the information of the working tree represented in different types of object
 - What is a git object?
-Git objects are binary file that represent files and folders within a project.
+Git objects are binary file that represent files and folders within a project. <TO_CHANGE> the obj is not just file and folders
 - Where is git objects located?
 It's located in the `.git/object` folder.
 The object name and path is identified by a SHA-1 hash which is derived from the contents of the file.
 - What are the different types of objects in Git?
 Files, commit, tree, tags.
 Almost everything is stored as an object
 - What is a commit?
 A snapshot of the working tree